OliveiraLeonidas/shortlink-server/readme.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 This project is being created to practice using NestJS.
 I decided to recreate a project that was originally built with Node.js, but now utilizing NestJS concepts.
-The new project includes additional features such as login, authorization for users and admins, and also involves creating a frontend.
+The new project includes additional features such as login, authorization for users, and also involves creating a frontend.

 ## TODO